jkuebart/amd-define/README.md

 ```

-Another pseudo-module is `exports`.
+A third pseudo-module is `exports`.
 When specified as a dependency, a new
 object is created and passed to the module function.
 If the module
 function's return value is [falsy][FLS] and the `module` pseudo-dependency
 has not been requested, then this object will become the module.